keyuncheng/keyuncheng.github.io/posts/readings/paper/fast/fast24-cole.md

         * The index structure cannot be removed as blockchain needs to support provenance queries
     * Data structure for indexing the Ethereum transactions and states.
+    * Supported query types:
+        * Get(): get the latest state from the input address
+        * Put(): insert the state with the value of the input address to the current block
+        * ProvQuery(): get history results for an input range of blocks
+        * VerifyProv(): verify through hashing that the results returned by ProvQuery() are valid.

 * Idea:
     * Learned index can reduce the storage costs and query times in database